 Yet her innovative approach to writing and her originality of thought make the impact of her books on contemporary literature enormous.
 Tender buttons, published in 1914, is vintage Stein.
 Interested in their melody and color, Stein favors verbs and prepositions in unusual combinations and attempts to avoid using nouns.

-Three LivesCreateSpace Independent Publishing Platform - The good anna describes an exacting german house servant; Melanctha explores the love affair of an African-American woman; and The Gentle Lena narrates the fate of a patient German maid.
+Three LivesCreateSpace Independent Publishing Platform #ad - Three Lives #ad - The good anna describes an exacting german house servant; Melanctha explores the love affair of an African-American woman; and The Gentle Lena narrates the fate of a patient German maid.
 The innovative style of three lives broke with narrative, linear, and temporal conventions and catapulted Stein to the forefront of the American Modernist movement and inspired such later novelists as Ernest Hemingway and Jack Kerouac.

 .
 Scribner.
 The three narratives are independent of each other, but all are set in the fictional town of Bridgepoint.
 Gertrude stein’s first published work Three Lives is divided into three different stories, each one a psychological portrait of a different women.
 Used book in Good Condition.